© Crown copyright 2020

 5. Do not invite visitors into the home

 Only those who live in your home should be allowed to stay.
 Do not invite or allow visitors (such as friends and extended family) to enter.
 If it is urgent to speak to someone who is not a member of your house, do this over the phone.

 6. Ensure that individuals at increased risk of severe disease avoid contact with the patient

 Anyone who is at increased risk of severe disease should not care for the patient or come into close contact with them.
 This includes household members who have a chronic illness or who may have a weakened immune system due to treatment or medication, the very young (infants <1 year), those over 65 years and pregnant women.
 If contact cannot be avoided by those with an increased risk of severe disease, alternative accommodation should be considered.

 You should not share dishes, drinking glasses, cups, eating utensils, towels, bedding, or other items with a person who is undergoing testing for novel coronavirus infection until they have been cleaned thoroughly.

 If possible, the person undergoing testing for novel coronavirus should have their own dedicated toilet and bathroom.

 If a separate bathroom is not available, consideration should be given to drawing up a bathroom rota for washing or bathing, with the isolated person using the facilities last, before thoroughly cleaning the bathroom themselves (if able or appropriate*).
-Ensure the isolated person uses separate towels from other household members, both for drying themselves after bathing/showering and for hand hygiene purposes.
+Ensure the isolated person uses separate towels from other household members, both for drying themselves after bathing or showering and for hand hygiene purposes.

 9. Household cleaning